 In their new book, Science and Application of High-Intensity Interval Training editors Paul Laursen and Martin

 What is HIIT?

 High-Intensity Interval Training (HIIT) has become widespread in the world of sport and fitness.
+Its increase in popularity is no doubt due to the fact that many people believe they can get fitter, burn fat and get healthier from a short workout.
 It is usually defined as exercise consisting of repeated bouts of high-intensity work performed above the lactate threshold (a perceived effort of “hard” or greater) or critical speed/power, interspersed by periods of low-intensity exercise or complete rest.
 As we will outline, there are many ways that definition can be achieved, however, figure 1.1 provides a broad illustration of the concept.

 The general basis of high-intensity interval training can be described simply as follows: Imagine performing a bout of exercise at an intensity above your lactate threshold, or critical velocity/power.
 To be clear here, this is an exercise intensity that is unsustainable and one at which your brain would eventually force you to lower your intensity if you were to sustain it for as long as you could.
 It feels hard and you know that fatigue would be inevitable at this pace if you were to hold on.
 Higher levels of sugar-burning glycolysis are needed generally to sustain the energy demand and lactate accumulates to high levels typically at the point of fatigue.